 I hadn't attended such sessions because I never understood their importance at that time.
-But then, I spent hours surfing the internet reading everything related to pregnancy and birth process.
+But then, I spent hours surfing the internet reading everything related to pregnancy and the birth process.
 Yes, it was scary knowing new & unbelievable facts, but I had my mind ready to face whatever would happen.
-I followed proper exercise, learnt the breathing techniques to be followed during labour, and also read the after effects of child birth.
+I followed proper exercise, learnt the breathing techniques to be followed during labour, and also read about the aftereffects of childbirth.

-I lived in another country far from family and I was really scared.
-I told my husband a 1000 times during my months, to accompany me in the labour room even if the doctors didn't allow.
-And yes, he did the first time and added to my strength being right next to me, holding my hand tight with mixed emotions on his face.
-The next time, I had advised him to wait outside, because I know I could manage by myself and also, you know, men become weaker during such times, may be because they can't see their loved ones in pain or may be they can't tolerate panic.
+I lived in another country far from my family and I was really scared.
+I told my husband 1000 times during my months, to accompany me in the labour room even if the doctors didn't allow it.
+And yes, he did the first time and added to my strength by being right next to me, holding my hand tight with mixed emotions on his face.
+The next time, I advised him to wait outside, because I know I could manage by myself and also, you know, men become weaker during such times, maybe because they can't see their loved ones in pain or maybe they can't tolerate panic.
 Talk to your man before deciding on this.

 With God's grace I had normal deliveries without much hustle.
 Though, my labour was intense and lasted hours the first time.
 The second was moderate and the third one, well I didn't feel like I gave birth at all.
 It got over in no time.